richardmundyiii/dart-league/README.md

 <summary>Admin Blog w/ Formatting</summary>

 To keep all players up-to-date on latest league news, admins can create 'blog' style posts that saves to the database.
 Additionally, on the homepage near the bottom are the latest 2 posts rendering dynamically.
-To create more visually appealing posts I included [React Draft.js](https://draftjs.org/)
+To create more visually appealing posts I included React's [Draft.js](https://draftjs.org/) to allow spell checking and formatting posts.
+Admins can also edit posts in the same form and delete unnecessary posts.

 |        Description         | Screenshot                                                |
 | :------------------------: | --------------------------------------------------------- |